 Some buildings look like sculptures.
 Some buildings were constructed to make some kind of impact, or to show technological development.
 Today I’ll be talking about a museum I had dreamed of visiting until I did it in July this year.

 New York City.
-I will not be writing a lot about that city so far – first I will need to go there one more time, to take more days to discover it, to visit Brooklyn, Queens, Statue of Liberty… to have several days for this unique alpha world city.
-Since I was on a summer program called Global Village, in the nearby Pennsylvania, for a period of five weeks, away from my regular work for five weeks, with lots of projects to do, I could not extend my stay in the USA for more than the duration of that program.
+I will not be writing a lot about that city so far – first I will need to go there one more time, to take more days to discover it, to visit Brooklyn, Queens, Statue of Liberty… to have several days in this unique alpha world city.
+Since I was on a summer program called Global Village, in nearby Pennsylvania, for a period of five weeks, away from my regular work for five weeks, with lots of projects to do, I could not extend my stay in the USA for more than the duration of that program.
 So, I had only one day and a half to see New York.
 What did I?
 I walked a lot and I enjoyed the Central Park.
 I saw the Times Square, the Madison Avenue, and the Rockefeller Center.
 And most importantly – I went away from my friends to see the Solomon Guggenheim Museum.
 I went there alone, feeling these unique moments of being a single walker in New York.

-Situated at the 5th Avenue, next to the Central Park and its Reservoir, this masterpiece designed by Frank Lloyd Wright in 1959, lies like an impressive sculpture between the typical buildings of Manhattan.
+Situated at the 5th Avenue, next to the Central Park and its Reservoir, this masterpiece designed by Frank Lloyd Wright in 1959, lies like an impressive sculpture between the two typical buildings of Manhattan.
 I had that moment of surprise when it suddenly appeared in front of me between two trees of the Central Park.

 The answer to these questions is in the logic of this building, designed to be a museum.
 While most of the museums have accessibility as one of the core values, and a simple elevator usually resolves it, this Museum has no stairs in its exhibition area.
 Like you see in the next picture, the whole way through the Museum is designed like a giant spiral.
 So the answer to the second question is that in the exhibition area there are no floors at all.
 So far I saw a similar concept only at the Reichstag Dome in Berlin.